 Need help with packing your bag?
 Check out our top tips on what to take from duvet covers you can sleep inside to adaptor plugs.

 We think personal travel insurance is essential for overseas bookings.
 Check that your insurance covers everything you need.
-Consider requesting a European Health Insurance Card (EHIC) in addition to your travel insurance to access reduced cost medical treatment if you need it.
+Consider requesting a Global Health Insurance Card (GHIC) in addition to your travel insurance to access reduced cost medical treatment if you need it.

 Check the campsite page before you go for reception information about check in and check out.

 Work out how to get there and how to get around with an online route finder before you set out.
 You’ll find GPS coordinates for each park and campsite on our campsite pages as well as the full address and map.